MARCspec/MARCspec/marc-spec.md

 # MARCspec as string

 Along with the shift to [Linked Data] it becomes a common task to map [MARC 21] data to [RDF].
-Mappings for MARC 21 are normally based on a set of definitions of MARC fields and subfields called *MARC spec*.
+Mappings for MARC 21 are normally based on a set of definitions of MARC fields and subfields called *MARC field specification or short *MARCspec*.

 Linked Data is designed to encode the information for exchange in a [Uniform Resource Identifier (URI)].
 Encoding MARCspecs within URIs enables the exchange of MARC mappings on a global level.
 But the transport of MARCspecs via URIs makes it necessary to encode the spec as a string.
 This document is a proposal for encoding of MARCspec as string.